This is an honest guide on where to stay in Dublin, Ireland, from someone that has lived in the capital for 35 years.

 1. If you pick a central base, Dublin is walkable

-Many guides on the best places to stay in Dublin talk about the city like it’s NYC or London – they’re generally doing this because they have limited knowledge of the area.
+Many guides on the best places to stay in Dublin talk about the city like it’s NYC or London – that isn’t the case.
 Our city is small – once you pick one of the central Dublin areas, you can walk to most places.

 2. There is no one great area for nightlife or restaurants

 Many travel guides lead you to believe that Dublin has ‘main’ restaurant or bar areas.
-Yes, some places have more pubs and places to eat than others but, as the city is compact, you’re never (and I mean never) far from places to eat and drink.
+Yes, some places have more pubs and restaurants than others but, as the city is compact, you’re never far from places to eat and drink.

 Many of the best neighborhoods in Dublin lay outside of the city centre.
 Places like Dalkey, Howth and Malahide are a train ride away.
 While you won’t be at the heart of the hustle and bustle, you’ll see a very different side to Dublin than those who stay in the city.